Artistic License – Gun Safety

 - Averted in The Journal Entries.
 One story even has a rather lengthy lesson on gun safety (for a character from Earth, where there aren't supposed to be any guns).

-- Homer then violates every gun rule in existence, including pointing his new revolver at the salesman and repeatedly pulling the trigger - although obviously it wouldn't at that point be loaded and he seems to be doing it for fun - fighting over the gun with the salesman when he finds out there's a five day waiting period ("But I'm mad now!") and later pointing the gun at everyone and using it to shoot light bulbs rather than switch them off, shoot open cans of beer, and even to change the channel on the TV.
-He's such a menace that the other NRA members of Springfield strip him of his NRA membership.
-While they are ludicrous with their guns (You can turn one gun into five guns!) they at least are aware of the fact that owning a gun is a fairly serious thing.
+- In an episode of The Simpsons that starts with a soccer riot leading to complete chaos in Springfield, Homer buys a gun to protect the family.
+He then proceeds to violate every gun rule in existence, including pointing the revolver he wanted to buy at the salesman and repeatedly pulling the trigger (although obviously it wouldn't be loaded and he seems to be doing it for fun), pointing the gun at people at random, using it to shoot light bulbs rather than switch them off, shoot open cans of beer, and even to change the channel on the TV.
+He's such a menace that Marge tells him that his recklessness has caused her to literally fear for their lives, and when Homer displays this behavior in front of the NRA members of Springfield, they're so completely shocked by his actions with a deadly weapon, they strip him of his membership on the spot.
+While the members depicted in the episode are ludicrous with their guns (such as modifying one gun into five guns), they at least are aware of the fact that owning a gun is a serious thing.